 To schedule a SAP Evaluation, call Dr. Fitzgerald directly at (312) 834-3491.

 COVID-19 Information regarding SAP Evaluations: The Department of Transportation, in May 2020, modified their requirement that all SAP evaluations must be conducted in person.
-For the duration of the public health emergency, (currently extended until June 1, 2021), DOT will not penalize SAPs for conducting remote evaluations.
+For the duration of the public health emergency, (currently extended until the end of 2021), DOT will not penalize SAPs for conducting remote evaluations.
 The decision about this is left up to the SAP.

 I have given this issue serious consideration and have decided that I am not in a position to provide in-;person evaluations yet.
 Therefore, for DOT (including Federal Railroad Administration, Federal Transit Administration, and Federal Motor Carriers Safety Administration) regulated employees, all services are being provided via tele-health until further notice.
 A part of the SAP evaluation has always been a screening assessment called the SASSI-4, so now you will be sent the link for that assessment prior to the appointment It will need to be completed before the session.
 Payment also needs to be made before the session (by Zelle, Square, or PayPal).

 Please call Paul at (312) 834-3491 to schedule a SAP evaluation or Drug and Alcohol Counselor evaluation (for self-identified employees).